-If you are looking for an introductory book to get your students excited about projects on the presidents, this is the book you want.
-Throw it under the doc camera and get those sign-up sheets on the clipboard to send around the classroom because they will be ready to go when you’ve finished presenting this book.
+If you are looking for an introductory book to get your 3rd, 4th, or 5th grade students excited about projects on the presidents, this is the book you want.
+Throw it under the doc camera and get those sign-up sheets on the clipboard to send around the classroom (or however you organize your classroom library) because they will be ready to go when you’ve finished presenting this book.

 An Illustrated Timeline of U.S. Presidents is also the perfect book to use when introducing timelines to your class.
 Its brightly-illustrated pages are fun and engaging.
 We all know that timelines are over simplifications and people and events really defy this kind of graphic representation.
 That’s an interesting conversation too!

 8. Presidents of the United States of America: A History of America's Leaders (E) Franklin Taylor